ahvonenj/canvas-components/README.md

 Allows for creation of inputs and other components in a HTML 5 canvas.
 Aiming for easy extendability and ease-of-use.

-## Supported / implemented components
+## Supported / fully implemented components
 - [ ] Buttons
 - [ ] Checkboxes
 - [ ] Panels to group components